vanaur/CFT/CFT (en)/main.typ

   H = -sum_(angle.l, j angle.r) J sigma^x_i sigma^x_j - sum_i h sigma^z_i
 $

 We will apply the RG method, this time using a similar form of decimation, but one that better captures the physics of the system and is simpler to implement given the situation.
-Instead of counting the contribution of every other spin, we will count the contribution of pairs of spins, in other words, we form a "big spin" from two neighboring spins and choose to assign to the latter the lowest energy of the two composite spins in order to maintain the appearance of a low-energy system (if we did the opposite, at each step of the decimation, the system would potentially gain energy, which is not representative of the system).
+Instead of counting the contribution of every other spin, we will count the contribution of pairs of spins, in other words, we form a "big spin" from two neighboring spins and choose to assign to the latter the lowest energy of the two composite spins in order to maintain the appearance of a low-energy system (if we did the opposite, at each step of the decimation, the system would potentially gain energy, which is not representative of a low energy system at the begining).
 This decimation method is called "spin blocks".
 We will not give the derivation of the recursive formula but only give the final result, which actually consists of a relation for the coupling constant and a relation for the external magnetic field:

 $
   & J' = frac(J^2, sqrt(J^2 + h^2)), \